Back in my 20s, financial responsibility was a tiny blip on my dating radar.

 If I can only give one life skill to my child, emotional intelligence would be it.

-An emotional intelligent person is pleasant, open-minded, positive, empathetic, convincing, adaptive, self-aware, able to read a room, willing to take criticisms in stride, in control of their emotions, and perceived to be trust-worthy.
+An emotionally intelligent person is pleasant, open-minded, positive, empathetic, convincing, adaptive, self-aware, able to read a room, willing to take criticisms in stride, in control of their emotions, and perceived to be trustworthy.

 Emotional intelligent people make others feel comfortable around them, and as a result, people gravitate towards those with higher emotional intelligence.

 How to boost your emotional intelligence: